Palestinians say Israeli fire kills 5 near aid sites. Israel says it fired warning shots

 The past two weeks have seen frequent shootings near the new hubs where thousands of Palestinians — desperate after 20 months of war — are being directed to collect food.
 Witnesses say nearby Israeli troops have opened fire, and more than 80 people have been killed, according to Gaza hospital officials.

-In all, at least 108 bodies were brought to hospitals in Gaza over the past 48 hours, the territory's Health Ministry said.
-Israel’s military said it struck dozens of militant targets throughout Gaza over the past day.
+In all, at least 108 bodies were brought to hospitals in Gaza over the past 24 hours, the territory's Health Ministry said.
+Israel’s military said that it struck dozens of militant targets throughout Gaza over the past day.

 Four of the latest bodies were brought to Nasser Hospital in the southern city of Khan Younis.
-Palestinian witnesses said Israeli forces fired on them at a roundabout around a kilometer (half-mile) from a site run by the Gaza Humanitarian Foundation in nearby Rafah.
+Palestinian witnesses said that Israeli forces fired on people at a roundabout around a kilometer (half-mile) from a site run by the Gaza Humanitarian Foundation, or GHF, in nearby Rafah.

-Israel's military said it fired warning shots at “suspects” who had advanced toward its forces and ignored warnings to turn away.
-It said the shooting occurred in an area that is considered an active combat zone at night.
+Israel's military said that it fired warning shots at approaching “suspects” who ignored warnings to turn away.
+It said that the shooting happened in an area that is considered an active combat zone at night.

-Al-Awda Hospital said it received the body of a 42-year-old man and 29 people who were wounded near another GHF aid distribution point in central Gaza.
-The military said it fired warning shots in the area at around 6:40 a.m. but did not see any casualties.
+Al-Awda Hospital said that it received the body of a man and 29 people who were wounded near another GHF aid distribution point in central Gaza.
+The military said that it fired warning shots in the area at around 6:40 a.m., but didn't see any casualties.

 Witnesses fear for their safety

-Witnesses said the shooting in southern Gaza occurred at around 6 a.m., when they were told the site would open.
-Many headed toward it early, seeking desperately needed food before the crowds arrived.
+Witnesses said that the shooting in southern Gaza took place at around 6 a.m., when they were told the site would open.
+Many headed toward it early, seeking desperately needed food before crowds arrived.

+“We didn’t know how to escape," he said.
+"This is trap for us, not aid.”

-Zahed Ben Hassan said someone next to him was shot in the head.
-He said he and others pulled the body from the scene.
+Zahed Ben Hassan said that someone next to him was shot in the head.

 “They said it was a safe area from 6 a.m. until 6 p.m. ...
 So why did they start shooting at us?” he said.
 “There was light out, and they have their cameras and can clearly see us.”

-The military announced on Friday that the sites would be open during those hours, and that the area would be a closed military zone the rest of the time.
+The military announced on Friday that the sites would be open during those hours, and that the areas would be a closed military zone the rest of the time.

 Aid distributed inside Israeli military zones

-Note: EDITOR’S NOTE — This article was submitted for review by Israel’s military censor, which made no deletions.
-A previous version of this story was corrected to say that bodies were brought to hospitals over the past 24 hours.